-XXIVI.
+XXVI.
 And be it enacted, That no Postmaster General, nor any officer of the post office throughout this Island, shall be compelled to serve on any jury or inquest, or in the militia, or as town or parish officer.

 XXVIII.
-And be it enacted, That whoever shall be employed to convey or deliver a post letter bag, or a post letter, and who shall, whilst so employed, or whilst the same be in his care, custody, or possession; leave a post letter bag or a post letter, or suffer any person to ride upon a horse used for the conveyance on horseback of a post letter bag, or a post letter; or if any such person shall be guilty of an act of drunkenness, or of carelessness, negligence, or other misconduct, whereby the safety of a post letter bag, or a post letter shall be endangered, or shall collect, receive, or convey, or deliver a letter, otherwise than in the ordinary course of the post, or who shall give any false information of an attempt at robbery upon him, or who shall lotter on the road or passage, or wilfully misspend his time, so as to retard or delay the progress or arrival of a post letter bag, or a post letter bag, or a post letter, at the rate of speed appointed by, and according to the regulations of the post office for the time being, and being thereof convicted, shall forfeit the sum of ten pounds.
+And be it enacted, That whoever shall be employed to convey or deliver a post letter bag, or a post letter, and who shall, whilst so employed, or whilst the same be in his care, custedy, or possession; leave a post letter bag or a post letter, or suffer any person to ride upon a horse used for the conveyance on horseback of a post letter bag, or a post letter; or if any such person shall be guilty of an act of drunkenness, or of carelessness, negligence, or other misconduct, whereby the safety of a post letter bag, or a post letter shall be endangered, or shall collect, receive, or convey, or deliver a letter, otherwise than in the ordinary course of the post, or who shall give any false information of an attempt at robbery upon him, or who shall loiter on the read or passage, or wiletter bag, or a post letter, or who shall not use due and proper care and diligence safely to convey a post letter bag, or a post letter, at the rate of speed appointed by, and according to the regulations of the post office for the time being, and being thereof convicted, shall forfeit the sum of ten pounds.